-If you’re on a tight budget and need to save money, nothing can come to the rescue like cheap and delicious vegan foods.
+If you’re on a tight budget, cheap and delicious vegan foods can save the day.
 It’s easy to eat cheaply as a vegan.
 In fact, if you want to eat well on a budget, no other diet compares.

 Of course, meat eaters can eat cheaply too.
 The difference is that they often economize by buying low quality, unhealthy food.
 Canned Vienna sausages or off-brand hot dogs, anyone?
 By contrast, you can buy wholesome and delicious vegan foods at rock-bottom prices.